sentientstardust-dev/OrcaSlicer-ImageMap/README.md

 The OrcaSlicer logo was designed by community member Justin Levine (@freejstnalxndr).

 ## Acknowledgements
-Use of filament overhang to create the appearance of continuous imagery based on [Kuipers, et. al 2018](https://arxiv.org/pdf/1805.01375)
+Use of filament overhang to create the appearance of continuous side-surface imagery based on [Kuipers, et. al 2018](https://arxiv.org/pdf/1805.01375)

+Top surface color blending inspired by [V. Babaei et. al, 2017](https://cdfg.mit.edu/assets/files/Color3DP_compressed.pdf)

-Thanks to neotko for giving me some helpful suggestions on overhang implementation when I was working on  2D gradient functionality
+Thanks to neotko for suggesting I experiment with variable line width

+Thanks to everyone who has beta tested and given feedback

 # License
 - **OrcaSlicer-ImageMap** is licensed under the GNU Affero General Public License, version 3.
 OrcaSlicer-ImageMap is forked from OrcaSlicer.